dqlme/DZO-SNGM/README.md

-This is the supplementary material of “Momentum-based Zeroth-order Gradient Method for Distributed Black-box Optimization”.
+This is the official code of “Momentum-based Zeroth-order Gradient Method for Distributed Black-box Optimization”.